zayarhtet/dfs-domino/readme.md

 - Each piece can be used only once and both board and pieces are not rotatable.
 All the pieces must be placed on the board.

-## Commandline Arguments

-The program accepts a command line argument for the test file(s).

-If there is no argument, the program will execute all the built-in test files located in `src/resource/levels/`.

-- The argument can be a folder or a file name.

-- If it is a folder name, all the test file inside it will be executed.

-- If it is a file name, only that file will be executed.

 ## Test File

 The test file must be `.txt` file and should look like this: